 5. Be continuously licensed for a minimum of five years in the United States

 Q: What happens if I am ill or on vacation?

 A: Each vanpool is required to have a few volunteer drivers.
-The more drivers the smoother a vanpool runs.
+The more drivers, the smoother a vanpool runs.
 Everyone who can drive should be signed up as an alternate driver.
-We can it shared responsibility for shared rewards.
 If one driver is ill or on vacation, then another volunteer driver drives the van.

 Q. What about insurance for the van?

-A: Each van has complete comprehensive insurance coverage up to a million dollars which covers al the drivers with a zero deductible.
+A: Each van has complete, comprehensive insurance coverage up to a million dollars which covers all drivers with a zero deductible.

 Q: What about maintenance of the van?

 A: The van’s maintenance can be performed at designated locations near the vanpool destination or the vanpool driver’s home.
 The van provider provides a bumper-to-bumper comprehensive preventive maintenance.
 There is never any cost to the vanpool group for maintenance and repairs.

 Q: What should I do if I need additional riders?